AlbanCrepel/vue-displacement-slideshow/README.md

 # vue-displacement-slideshow

 > Webgl image displacement transitions made simple.
-A Vue.js 3.0 slideshow component working with Three.js and GSAP.
+A Vue.js slideshow component working with Three.js and GSAP.
+It works with Vue3 and older versions (until 3.0.1) work with Vue2.

 ## Demo